kader009/rate-availability-calendar/README.md

 - Consider edge cases and error handling to ensure a robust implementation.
 - Feel free to reach out if you have any questions or need further clarification on the requirements.

-Good luck, and we look forward to reviewing your implementation!